 The RITS was adopted by the participating councils in 2018.
 The first version of the RITS document has proven to be well utilised and version two (v2) is being drafted to ensure it remains current and fit for purpose.
 The draft v2 is currently being finalised and we will be in touch with participating councils soon.

 The Regional Infrastructure Technical Specification (RITS) is a document that sets out how to design and construct transportation, water supply, wastewater, stormwater and landscaping infrastructure in the participating councils’ areas.

 Prior to developing RITS, each council had its own Infrastructure Technical Specifications, which resulted in different standards having to be met across the Waikato region.
-The purpose of RITS is to provide a single regional guide and specifications for building public infrastructure.
-The RITS is now used by all councils shown in the graphic to the right.
+In 2016 Co-Lab took ownership of the RITS document with the purpose of providing a single regional guide and specifications for building public infrastructure.
+The RITS is now used by the participating councils in the Waikato region.

-Waikato LASS has no control over documents that have been downloaded, so users are responsible for ensuring they have the latest version.
+Co-Lab has no control over documents that have been downloaded, so users are responsible for ensuring they have the latest version.

 The draft RITS v2 was sent out for comment to participating councils’ key staff contacts in late January.
 The response by the required date was minimal, and an extension of time resulted in only one further submission.
 We appreciate it is a complex and lengthy document to review.
 We have just received a key submission that will improve the output of this document and are now reviewing it.
 We will be in touch as soon as possible with the final draft.
 We thank you for your patience.